-The testbed used for the evaluation of the architecture consists on two Virtual Machines (VMs) deployed in a host located in the 5G EVE Spanish site facility, 5TONIC, using Proxmox as virtualization environment.
+The testbed used for the evaluation of the architecture consists on two Virtual Machines (VMs) deployed in a host located in the 5G EVE Spanish site facility, $5TONIC^6$, using $Proxmox^7$ as virtualization environment.
 This host is equipped with 40 Intel(R) Xeon(R) CPU E5-2630 v4 at 2.20GHz and 128 GB RAM.

-The proposed scenario intends to simulate the monitoring and data collection process of the metrics, KPIs and results related to a set of experiments where only one VNF (VM#1) is publishing monitoring data in the Monitoring architecture (VM#2).
+The proposed scenario intends to simulate the monitoring and data collection process of the metrics, KPIs and results related to a set of experiments executed in the Spanish site facility, with only one VNF (VM#1) publishing the monitoring data in the 5G EVE Monitoring architecture (VM#2).
 The characteristics and software deployed in each VM, both based on Ubuntu Server 16.04 and executed with 16 virtual CPU cores and 32 GB of RAM, are the following:

-VM#1: data publishers are emulated with Sangrenet, a Kafka cluster load testing tool that allows to configure parameters such
+• VM#1: data publishers are emulated with Sangrenet8, which is a Kafka cluster load testing tool that allows to configure